111th Attack Squadron: Global war on terrorism

-Following the 11 September 2001 terrorist attacks, four 111th Fighter Squadron aircraft were launched to escort President George W. Bush, onboard Air Force 1 from Florida to Louisiana, Nebraska and finally back to Washington DC that same day.
+Following the 11 September 2001 terrorist attacks, four 111th Fighter Squadron aircraft were launched to escort President George W. Bush, onboard Air Force One from Florida to Louisiana, Nebraska and finally back to Washington DC that same day.
 December 2001 saw the 111th deploy to Atlantic City, New Jersey, to fly Air Defense Combat Air Patrol missions over New York, Philadelphia and Washington DC in support of Operation Noble Eagle.

 In August 2005 components of the 111th Fighter Squadron and 147th Fighter Wing deployed to Balad Airbase, Iraq to conduct combat operations in support of Operation Iraqi Freedom and the Global War on Terrorism.
 The men and women of the 111th FS/147th FW once again distinguished themselves by flying 462 sorties and almost 1,900 hours in a two-month span; with a perfect record of 100% maintenance delivery (zero missed sorties), 100% mission effectiveness, and 100% weapons employment/hits under the most challenging combat conditions.

-In April 2007, components of the 111th Fighter Squadron and 147th Fighter Wing again deployed to Balad Airbase, Iraq in support of Operation Iraqi Freedom and the Global War on Terrorism, where the men and women of the 111th FS/147th FW continued their distinguished combat tradition.
-On this deployment the 111th Fighter Squadron flew 348 tasked sorties, plus six no-notice Close Air Support (CAS) alert scrambles and four short-notice (less than 30-minute & not on the ATO) pre-planned alert launches.
+In April 2007, components of the 111th Fighter Squadron and 147th Fighter Wing again deployed to Balad Airbase, Iraq in support of Operation Iraqi Freedom and the Global War on Terrorism, where the men and women of the 111th continued their combat tradition.
+On this deployment the 111th Fighter Squadron flew 348 tasked sorties, plus six no-notice close air support alert scrambles and four short notice (less than 30-minute & not on the Air Tasking Order (Note: A method used to task and disseminate to components, subordinate units, and command and control agencies projected sorties/capabilities/ forces to targets and specific missions.
+Normally provides specific instructions to include call signs, targets, controlling agencies, etc., as well as general instructions.) pre-planned alert launches.
 With an average combat sortie lasting almost 4.42 hours, the unit accumulated a total of 1537.1 combat hours.
 Maintenance delivery effectiveness for this deployment was an astonishing 102% due to the inclusion of the unscheduled CAS scrambles.
 Mission effectiveness and weapons employment were both once again a perfect 100%.